-10 Things You’ll Be Able To Do With Apple’s AirTags
+10 (Non-Creepy) Things You Can Do With Apple's AirTags

 #8 – Find Lost Treasure In The Ocean

-AirTags will be completely waterproof, according to reports, so this means that you will be able to locate items even if they’re lost underwater – like in the sea.
+AirTags will be completely waterproof, so this means that you will be able to locate items even if they’re lost underwater – like in the sea.

 If you surf or regularly spend time in water, and you lose your iPhone, or something else, with AirTags, you’ll be able to find its exact location.
 And then you can go diving in search of some Red Balloons.